gitlabhq/gitlabhq/doc/integration/saml.md

 }
 ```

-### allowed_clock_drift:
+### `allowed_clock_drift`

 The clock of the Identity Provider may drift slightly ahead of your system clocks.
-To allow for a small amount of clock drift you can use this argument within your
+To allow for a small amount of clock drift you can use `allowed_clock_drift` within
-settings.
+your settings.
 Its value must be given in a number (and/or fraction) of seconds.
-The
-value given is added to the current time at which the response is validated.
+The value given is added to the current time at which the response is validated.

 ```yaml
 args: {